charlottekyng/usb-modules-v2/README.md

 ```
 Most parameters are automatically set to the appropriate values if you set these above parameters correctly.

 Not all combinations are permissible.
-'REF' and 'PANEL' combinations are valid if you can find a `genome_includes/<REF>.<PANEL>.inc` file.
+(In the near future, valid combinations of 'REF' and 'PANEL' will be found as an existing `genome_includes/<REF>.<PANEL>.inc` file.)

 Additional user-configurable parameters are defined (with default values) in the `usb-modules-v2/config.inc` file.
+(In the near future, the parameters will be better documented in the config file.)

 ---
 # Executing the modules